adlensius/Fungal_Differential_Gene_Expression_Analysis/README.md

 A consulting project as part of a dissertation presented for the degree of MSc in Statistics with Data Science.

 # Goal
-This report aims to identify experiment design factors and k-mer motifs that significantly affect GAT201 effect on gene expression
+This report aims to identify experiment design factors and k-mer motifs that significantly affect GAT201 effect on gene expression of Cryptococcus.
+Specifically, This report aims to answer the following two research questions.
+1. Which experiment design factors, i.e., growth media condition and amount of time passed after inoculation, significantly affect the GAT201 effect on gene expression level?
+2. Which k-mer motifs significantly affect the GAT201 effect on gene expression level?

 # Overview
 Gene expression data of 6795 Cryptococcus neoformans genes and the frequencies